PunGy/pungy.me/src/pages/articles/fluid.md

 ##### Canceling Transactions

-Another important aspect of transactions is atomicity: all changes are rejected if any single part of the transaction is rejected.
-This prevents the application from entering a broken or inconsistent state. `Fluid` follows this principle with the `rejected()` state.
+Another important aspect of transactions is atomicity: all changes are rejected if any single part of the transaction is an error.
+This prevents the application from entering a broken or inconsistent state. `Fluid` follows this principle with the `error()` state.

 ```typescript
 const _name_ = Fluid.val("Alice")